facelessuser/ColorHelper/docs/src/markdown/faq.md

             "color_class": "css-level-4", // <--- specified color class
 ```

-If one wanted make any rule that uses `css-level-4` to output hex in uppercase, they could simply override
+If there was a desire to make make any rule that uses `css-level-4` output hex in uppercase, the color class
-the output in `user_color_classes`:
+configuration options could be overridden in `user_color_classes`:

 ```js
     "user_color_classes": {